The Leijiverse is the term used to describe the shared continuity

 - Harlock Saga: Der Ring des Nibelunge

 - Space Pirate Captain Harlock: The Endless Odyssey

 - Queen Millennia (a.k.a The Queen of 1000 Years)

-Matsumoto's works are instantly recognizable, based on his unique artistic style.
+Matsumoto's works are instantly recognizable due to his unique artistic style.
 His drawings lovingly and precisely describe space vessels such as the Arcadia

 , transforming them from mere back drops into a vessel so imbued with personality that it might as well (and literally does, in some of Arcadia's